 Although no one comprehensively tracks workplace giving, some available data suggest it’s losing ground.

 The Chronicle of Philanthropy estimated in 2015 that 82 percent of the $3.87 billion the United Way raised the prior year had flowed through workplace campaigns.
-And the United Way, an international nonprofit that redistributes donations to other organizations, is raising about one-third less money today, adjusted for inflation, than 25 years ago, according to the Chronicle.
+And the United Way, an international nonprofit that redistributes donations to other organizations, was raising about one-third less money today, adjusted for inflation, than 25 years earlier, according to the Chronicle.

 Likewise, the Combined Federal Campaign, which helps federal employees based in the U.S. and overseas donate to charity, is experiencing a long-term decline.
-It raised $167 million in 2016, making it the largest and most successful single-employer workplace campaign.
-But that was down from $283 million in 2009.
+It raised $101 million in 2017.
+That was down sharply from $167 million a year earlier as the share of federal employees taking part plummeted to 4 percent from 25 percent in 2009.

 To be sure, this downturn isn’t happening across the board.